-22. Safeguarding Concerns Raised Within the Foundation
+25. Safeguarding Concerns Raised Within Sutton United Football Club

-- Any safeguarding disclosure received which states a complaint is running alongside a safeguarding investigation the Lead Designated Safeguarding Officer (LDSO) will notify the Senior Safeguarding Manager. - Safeguarding disclosures which identify they have been closed as a referral and should be treated as a complaint not a safeguarding issue the LDSO will notify the Senior Safeguarding Manager of the information received and decide who will manage the complaint. - The LDSO will work with the Senior Safeguarding Manager in the formulation of any letters that are required to be sent.
+- Any safeguarding disclosure received which states a complaint is running alongside a safeguarding investigation The Lead Designated Safeguarding Officer will notify the Senior Safeguarding Manager.
+If appropriate, the Lead Designated Safeguarding Officer will send copies of minutes of the relevant meetings, planning, agree next steps and conclusion. - Safeguarding Disclosures which identify they have been closed as a referral and should be treated as a complaint not a safeguarding issue The Lead Designated Safeguarding Officer will notify the Senior Safeguarding Manager of the information received and decide who will manage the complaint. - The Lead Designated Safeguarding Officer will work with the Senior Safeguarding Manager in the formulation of any letters that are required to be sent. - Complaints will be acknowledged in line with the Football Clubs procedures.

-23. Complaints Raised with the Designated Safeguarding Officer
+26. Complaints Raised with The Designated Safeguarding Officer

-- Any complaints received which potentially have safeguarding issues. - The LDSO will check with the Senior Safeguarding Manager to see if there is a need to alert outside agencies regarding safeguarding issues.
+- Any complaints received which potentially have safeguarding issues. - The Football Club and Academy, will discuss with the Lead Designated Safeguarding Officer to check if there is a need to alert services regarding safeguarding issues.